Retirement, Investments, & Insurance for Individuals Build your knowledge Should you digitize your financial documents?

 Many people no longer itemize deductions, which in turn impacts the need to keep any receipts—even digital versions.
 “A lot of the time you won’t even get close to itemizing on your return,” Poorman says.

 Digital or paper?
 Maybe neither.
 Once you’ve confirmed that transactions match your financial statements, you can toss them.
+Should the receipt have tax implications, you can scan it.
 If you’re in doubt, take a photo of or scan the receipt—but check that there’s no personal information such as a credit card number.

 Tax records

 A local tax preparer may still rely on paper, but the push to e-file could just as likely mean you’re signing (and they’re storing) returns digitally.
-If so, ask how they’re securing those files.
+If you use a tax preparer, ask how they’re securing those files.
 “Why would you take up personal data storage to house something that is housed somewhere else more securely?”
 Poorman says.

 If you’re prepping your returns by yourself, store them digitally or with a hard copy for seven years, and keep them easily accessible.
 Digital storage should be with a two-factor authenticated, password-protected network and computer to deter cyberthieves, or a flash drive with built-in encryption that’s securely stored (i.e., not in a junk drawer).